How is a cellphone network going to revolutionize tax preparation?

 Since 2015, we’ve been living in the fairly fast world of 4G LTE, and the mere sight of “3G” next to our signal-strength meter is enough to send some into paroxysms of rage.
 But what do those designations mean, and, especially if you came here wanting to read about the future of tax prep, how is it relevant?

 First, the “G” simply means “generation.”
 3G was the third generation of network technology used by cellular companies, and 4G is the fourth.
-(For the sake of brevity, many consider 4G LTE—which stands for “long-term evolution”—to actually be the most current generation of cellular networks.)
+Companies like Verizon consider 4G LTE—which stands for “long-term evolution”—to be the most current, advanced generation of cellular networks.

-Verizon reports their 4G LTE network “is 10 times faster than 3G,” with download speeds of 5 to 12 Mbps and upload speeds of 2 to 5 Mbps.
-When compared to my local DSL provider (6 Mbps), that’s pretty fast, or at least it was until Samsung began discussing the possibility of 5G networks back in 2017 .
+In fact, Verizon reports their 4G LTE network “is 10 times faster than 3G,” with download speeds of 5 to 12 Mbps and upload speeds of 2 to 5 Mbps.
+When compared to my local DSL provider (6 Mbps), that’s pretty fast, or at least it seemed that way until I read a CNet report on Verizon and Samsung representatives discussing the possibility of 5G networks.

 How does a cellular network affect accounting?

-It turns out that the bandwidth required developing machine learning and advanced artificial intelligence is pretty substantial.
-5G cellular networks are predicted to be anywhere from 10 to 100 times faster than LTE.
-The increased speed promised by 5G led authors at the Journal of Accountancy to predict accounting firms might soon begin using machine learning and AI to perform audits and other complex tasks.
+It turns out that the bandwidth required for developing machine learning and advanced artificial intelligence is pretty substantial.
+5G cellular networks are predicted to be anywhere from “10 to 100 times faster,” according to CNET.
+The increased speed promised by 5G led Ken Tysiac and Jeff Drew at the Journal of Accountancy to predict accounting firms might soon begin using machine learning and AI to perform audits and other complex tasks.

-Advanced tools could allow accountants to take unstructured data sets and display them in an easy-to-understand, real-time-generated format while clients are in the room.
-Aside from being able to increasingly focus on providing expert advice, the JoA contends that accountants will need to move away from the billable-hour model.
+As JofA’s article points out, these advanced tools could allow accountants to take raw data sets and process them such that a lay person can understand the information while clients are in the room.
+Aside from being able to increasingly focus on providing expert advice, the JofA also contends that accountants will need to move away from the billable-hour model.